 The COVID-19 pandemic has swept fear and uncertainty across the world in a matter of days.
 As the global death toll rises, fear of another recession is growing.
 Americans are living in indefinite isolation with limited access to resources.
 Needless to say, tensions are high.

 Many state and local governments are declaring medical marijuana dispensaries essential services.
 A status like pharmacies.
 Advocacy groups and experts are fighting for dispensaries to remain open.
 Cannabis dispensaries across the country are reporting that business is booming.

 As of last week, cannabis sales in California were up 159% compared to the year prior.
-California dispensary owner, Steve DeAngelo, said “It’s not about getting high, it’s about being well.”
+California dispensary owner, Steve DeAngelo, said: “It’s not about getting high, it’s about being well.”

-With the uncertainty of coronavirus, many fear that consumers will turn to alternative sources for medicinal needs.
+With the uncertainty of Covid-19, many fear that consumers will turn to alternative sources for medicinal needs.
 Unlike other essential products, there’s still a very active underground market for cannabis.
 Unlicensed growers do not test, clean, or regulate cannabis products.
-This increased the risk could lead to spreading the virus further.
+This increased risk could lead to spreading the virus further.